shanerunnels/Shane_Note_Taker/README.md

 # Unit 11 Express Homework: Note Taker

+I had a some troubles with this one, and I couldn't figure it out completely.
+It's mostly working, but definitely has bugs.

 ## Description

 Create an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.